milung/generator-swipl/README.md

 The project allows for simple package management, specify external packages in the `packages.pl`.
 They will be automatically installed into `.packages` folder and attached to the library search.

+## yo swipl:package

+Generates minimal swipl package structure with basic testing and debuging support

+## yo swipl:module

+Generates new prolog  module file with corresponding prolog unit tests file and registers it into `load.pl` script.
 ## Next steps

 Created based on my needs, new features may come, but not guaranteed.